Get,

 COLLECT

-10 Food Sources Of Calcium For Your Bones
+Top Food Sources of Calcium for Your Bones

 Introduction

-Calcium is an essential mineral that builds our bones healthier.
-Almost every cell from the body utilizes calcium in some way, including muscles and all systems.
-Your body uses calcium to make your bones and teeth healthier and give them the strength to perform their activities smoothly.
+Calcium is an essential mineral that builds our bones.
+Almost every cell in the body uses calcium in some way or the other, including muscles and the entire system.
+The body uses calcium to make the bones and teeth healthier and give them the strength to perform their activities smoothly.

-Bone is a rigid organ that protects internal organs, produce red and white blood cells, store minerals, and provides support for the body.
+Bone is a rigid organ that protects internal organs, produces red and white blood cells, stores minerals, and provides support for the body.
 It is full of calcium that makes our bones strong and flexible.
-As we age, the calcium level from our body reduces, and our bone gets weak.
+As we age, the calcium level from our body reduces, and our bones get weaker.
 It is not only applicable to older people but also for everyone at all phases of their life.
-That is the reason why your doctor always recommends to add calcium-rich foods in your diet.
+That is the reason why your doctor always recommends adding calcium-rich foods in your diet.

 Food Sources Of Calcium For Your Bones

 Your body is better able to absorb calcium from food than it can from supplements.
-It’s necessary to include calcium-rich foods in your diet, limit those that deplete calcium, and get enough magnesium and vitamins D and K to help calcium do its job.
+It’s necessary to include calcium-rich foods in your diet, limit those that deplete calcium, and get enough magnesium and vitamins D and K to help in calcium absorption1.

-We all know milk is the best source of calcium, but you may be surprised by knowing all the different foods that can work amazingly to fulfill your calcium requirements.
-Here are the best calcium-rich foods that you can add to your diet –
+We may assume that milk is the best source of calcium, but you may be surprised to know that there are different foods that can help fulfil your calcium requirements.
+Here are some calcium-rich foods that you can add to your diet:

 1. Milk

 Milk is one of the best sources of calcium we all know.
-Milk is easily absorbable and digestible that is available every time.
-One cup (237 ml) of cow’s milk has 276–352 mg, depending on whether it’s whole or non-fat milk.
-Goat milk is also a rich source of calcium, providing 327 mg per cup (237 ml).
-Additionally, milk is a good source of proteins, vitamin A, and vitamin D.
+Milk is easily absorbed and digested by the body and is readily available every time.
+Milk consists of 100 mg to 180 mg of calcium for a 100 g serving.
+Additionally, milk is a good source of proteins, vitamin A, and vitamin D5.

 Dr. Rajeev Singh, BAMS